philliplab/MochModel4/test/MochModel4Tests.md

 Scenario(s): AllStopped

-When the kaplan meier curves of the treatment stoppage rates are compared to the input values, they should look similar
+When the kaplan meier curves of the treatment stoppage rates are compared to the input values, they should look similar.

+Something is not right.
+It needs to be debugged.

 [To Summary Table](#summary_tab_link)
 ![plot of chunk unnamed-chunk-31](figure/unnamed-chunk-31.png)

 ```
-## Mean time till treatment from Eligibility and diagnosis: 24.3654466726808.
+## Mean time till treatment from Eligibility and diagnosis: 24.0165977899676.
 ```